|Secretary / Treasurer||Lady Chairman||President||Committee Members|

 i) The Contest Committee shall be the sole interpreters of these rules.
 Any matter not referred to shall be dealt with by the Committee.

 j) All protests and appeals to be lodged with the League Secretary within three days accompanied by a deposit of £10.00, which if the protest or appeal is deemed to be frivolous, shall be forfeited and added to the league funds.
+The protest or appeal to be decided upon by the Contest Committee and the club or individual concerned to be notified of that decision.
+Any further appeal should be sent to the Wirral & District CGBA who will consider the matter and deal with it via their Appeal Process.
+No appeal to handicaps or greens for any Cup Competition shall be subject to appeal.

 a) No match which appears in the League fixtures shall be re-arranged without permission of either the League Secretary or the Contest Committee.
 Any Club cancelling a fixture without permission shall be liable to a fine of £2.00 per player plus an additional penalty of £5.00 and/or a deduction of League points to be decided by the Contest Committee.
 All matches must be played.